Sevoke: Area overview

 The map alongside shows the eastern portion of the Darjeeling Himalayan hill region and a small portion of the terai region in its eastern and southern fringes, all of it in the Darjeeling district.
 In the Darjeeling Sadar subdivision 61.00% of the total population lives in the rural areas and 39.00% of the population lives in the urban areas.
 In the Kurseong subdivision 58.41% of the total population lives in the rural areas and 41.59% lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Transport

 Sevoke Railway Bridge across River Teesta.

-Sevoke Junction lies on the New Jalpaiguri–Alipurduar–Samuktala Road line and Sivok–Rangpo line from where some important trains like New Jalpaiguri Alipurduar Tourist Express, Siliguri Bamanhat Intercity Express, Siliguri–Alipurduar Intercity Express alongwith many local trains are available.
+Sevoke Junction lies on the New Jalpaiguri–Alipurduar–Samuktala Road line and Sivok–Rangpo line from where some important trains like Sikkim Mahananda Express, New Jalpaiguri Alipurduar Tourist Express, Siliguri Bamanhat Intercity Express, Siliguri–Alipurduar Intercity Express alongwith many local trains are available.
 The nearest major railway junctions are - 25 km, Malbazar Junction - 33 km and - 35 km.
 Sevoke-Rangpo Railway Line originates from Sevoke.
 The nearest airport is the Bagdogra Airport 29 km away.

 Sevoke is located on the way to Gangtok, Sikkim, Kalimpong and Doars on the NH 10 from Siliguri.

 It is a hill station with green hills, flora, fauna (mainly monkeys) and a number of viewing points.